-Brendan Moore is a Senior Consultant with Quadrant Economics in Washington D.C.
+Brendan Moore is a Managing Consultant with Quadrant Economics in Washington D.C.
 He is a published author with 15 years of experience in finance and economics.
 Over the past 8 years has assisted clients in the areas of valuation, investment and contractual disputes, and economic and financial analysis.
 Mr. Moore specializes in assessing economic damages in high-stakes international investment and commercial arbitration proceedings in Latin America, Europe, Middle East, Africa, and Asia.
 He has consulted on a variety of cases involving discounted cash flow (DCF) analysis, market-based valuation, and assessing the impact of fiscal, macroeconomic, and currency related issues on economic damages.
 His experience covers a wide range of industries including energy, electricity, mining, oil and gas, agriculture, transportation, pharmaceuticals, and publishing.

 Recent assignments have included the examination of economic damages and the preparation of expert reports in international investment and commercial arbitration proceedings under the rules of the International Centre for Settlement of Investment Disputes (ICSID), the International Chamber of Commerce (ICC), and the United Nations Commission on International Trade Law (UNCITRAL) and the Singapore International Arbitration Centre (SIAC).

 Mr. Moore has a Master of Applied Economics from Johns Hopkins University and a bachelor’s degree in Economics and Finance from Roanoke College.